Fire Protection

 Description

-The primary objective of fire protection engineering is the preservation of life, property and mission continuity of the organization.
-The philosophy of fire protection focuses on having a detection, notification and alarm system, which is tied to a means of suppression, either manually or automatically.
-The earlier a fire is detected, the faster the protective elements can be brought together to mitigate its effects.
-Historically, detection and alarm have been the first line of defense once ignition has occurred.
-That said, logistics suggest that a detection, notification and alarm system be in place, as well as having the proper training of on-site personnel.
+The primary objective of fire protection engineering is to safeguard lives, property, and the organization’s mission continuity.
+The philosophy of fire protection centers on having a detection, notification, and alarm system that is linked to a suppression system, whether manual or automatic.
+The sooner a fire is detected, the faster the fire protection systems can be activated to mitigate its effects.
+Historically, detection and alarm systems have been the first line of defense once ignition has occurred.
+That said, practical considerations suggest that a detection, notification, and alarm system must be operational, and that on-site personnel must be properly trained.

-The characteristics of the facility will determine the type of protection best suited to its needs and the mitigation of its effects (airborne particles, toxic gases and heat effects); it will be a function of good planning of quantitative risk analysis (QRA) and fire hazard and risk analysis (FHA/FRA).
-These should take into account all the means necessary to respond promptly in terms of occupants, assets and property in general.
-Pre-planning for emergency response should cover all aspects of the fire protection value chain, including escape routes, evacuation planning, and mitigation technology whether manual or automatic.
+The characteristics of the facility will determine the type of protection best suited to your needs and the mitigation of its effects (airborne particles, toxic gases, and heat-related effects); this will depend on thorough planning of quantitative risk assessments (QRA) as well as fire hazard and risk analyses (FHA/FRA).
+These must take into account all necessary measures to respond promptly in terms of occupants, assets, and property in general.
+Pre-planning for emergency response must cover all aspects of the fire protection value chain, including escape routes, evacuation plans, and mitigation technology, whether manual or automatic.

-As part of our experience, NFPA and SFPE membership, and NFPA-CFPS (Certified Fire Protection Specialist) qualification, SEICO can become your allied partner in aspects related to:
+With our experience, NFPA and SFPE membership, and NFPA-CFPS (Certified Fire Protection Specialist) certification, SEICO can be your trusted partner in matters related to:

-• Design, inspection, testing and maintenance (detection, notification and alarm system, suppression system and sprinkler system)
+• Design, inspection, testing, and maintenance (detection, notification, and alarm systems; suppression systems; and sprinkler systems)

 • Compliance with codes and standards